noelwelsh/noelwelsh.com/content/posts/2024-04-17-direct-style.md

 }
 ```

 We have the usual separation between description and action.
 In direct-style code, a description is a [context function][context-function].
-You can think of a context function as a normal with given (implicit) parameters.
+You can think of a context function as a normal function with given (implicit) parameters.
 In our case the descriptions have the type `Sample[A]`, which is an alias for a context function with a `Random` given parameter. `Random` is the type of random number generators in the Scala standard library.
 Creating a random number is a stateful operation, and therefore an effect.

 Context function types have a special rule that makes constructing them easier.
 The rule is that a normal expression will be converted to an expression that produces a context function if the type of the expression is a context function.